unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Github secret

-Instead of specifying a password in the mkdocs.yml file, you can use a Github secret alongswide with a Github worflow action.
+Instead of specifying a password in the mkdocs.yml file, you can use a Github secret coupled to a Github worflow action.
 This requires a requirements.txt in order to install everything required to build the docs.

 1. Go to the repo containing the doc you want to protect.
-Then go to Settings > Secrets > Actions > New repository secret.
+Then go to `Settings > Secrets > Actions > New repository secret`.
-2. Name the secret PASSWORD and specify the the secret value you want to use.
+2. Name the secret `PASSWORD` and specify the the secret value you want to use.
-3. Go to Actions > New worklow > set up a workflow yourself and write the following in the yaml file (name it as you like and take care of the requirements.txt path):
+3. Go to `Actions > New workflow > set up a workflow yourself` and write the following in the yaml file (name it as you like and take care of the requirements.txt path):

 ```yaml